dcdpr/did-btc1/chapters/CRUD-Operations.md

 1. Set `cryptosuite` to the result of executing the Cryptosuite Instantiation algorithm from the Schnorr secp256k1 Data Integrity specification passing in `proofOptions`.
-1. // TODO: need to setup a the proof instantiation such that it can resolve / dereference the root capability.
+1. // TODO: need to set up the proof instantiation such that it can resolve / dereference the root capability.
 This is deterministic from the DID.
 1. Set `didUpdateInvocation` to the result of executing the [Add Proof](https://www.w3.org/TR/vc-data-integrity/#add-proof)